One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Framework

 \subsection{LCU implementation}

-Solving \eqref{equation:GeneralizedEigenvalueProblem} and applying the transformation \eqref{equation:Minimizer}, we find the parameter vector $\bm{\alpha}$ such that $\mathcal{M}_{\bm{\alpha}} \ket{\iota}$ constitutes a state minimizing the expectation value of $C$ among the parameterized ansatz class.
+Solving \eqref{equation:GeneralisedEigenvalueProblem} and applying the transformation \eqref{equation:Minimiser}, we find the parameter vector $\bm{\alpha}$ such that $\mathcal{M}_{\bm{\alpha}} \ket{\iota}$ constitutes a state minimising the expectation value of $C$ among the parameterised ansatz class.
 What remains to show is how to prepare the given states on a QPU.
-The procedure was already explained in \cite{Binkowski2023FromBarrenPlateausThroughFertileValleysConicExtensionsOfParameterisedQuantumCircuits} and applies analogously to our generalization.
+The procedure was already explained in~\cite{Binkowski2025FromBarrenPlateausThroughFertileValleysConicExtensionsOfParameterisedQuantumCircuits} and applies analogously to our generalisation.
 In this subsection, we merely provide some additional details of the LCU construction.